 This is a common theme throughout my life.
 During the week I eat the same meals for breakfast, lunch, and dinner.
 Shopping and meal prep is simple, and I don’t have to think about what to eat.

 Or how my entire net worth is a dozen stocks and a checking account.
 It doesn’t need to be more complicated than that.

 I’m an investor

 I’ve loved investing in stocks since I was 10.
 The idea that you can sit there doing nothing while your money works for you is extremely appealing to me.

 The problem was that I didn’t grow up rich.
-I started with nothing, and so my career was the way for me to acquire capital to invest.
+I started with nothing, and so my career was the way for me to acquire the capital to invest.

-After retiring from corporate America I started living off investments.
-About 95% of my money is in the market, the remainder in cash.
+After quitting corporate America I started living off investments.
+Roughly 95% of my money is always invested, the remainder in cash equivalents.

-I don’t pay attention to financial news, macro events, predictions.
-What I believe is that American business will always be worth more in the future than it is now.
-That’s what I invest in.
+Oh, and I don’t pay attention to financial media, macro events, predictions.
+What I believe is that American business will probably be worth more in the future than it is today.
+That’s what I’m investing in.

 I’m not easily distracted.
 When I’m performing a task it gets 100% of my focus.
 Writing, learning, creating, whatever.
 If we’re meeting you won’t see my phone.
 In fact, my phone has been on silent since the day I got it.

 I walk away and never look back.
 I practice non-attachment, because it makes me more resilient.
 I’ll walk away from silly little things like my barber or dentist, to bigger things like my car or career.
 I don’t like feeling dependent on anyone, or anything.

 I’m disciplined and methodical.
 If some action has a positive impact on my life, or gets me to where I want to go, I start building a long-term habit around it.
 On the other hand, if something is addictive or has a deleterious effect, I stay away.